NicolasGindre/reaktor-assignement/README.md

 # reaktor-assignment
-This is my solution to the Reaktor assignment about the warehouse application.
+This is my solution to the [Reaktor assignment](https://www.reaktor.com/junior-dev-assignment/) about the warehouse facility.

 I tried to keep it as minimal as possible.
 The only required dependency are node and express.js.